Rape of males: Female-on-male rape

 Several widely publicized cases of female-on-male statutory rape in the United States involved school teachers having illegal sex with their underage students (see Mary Kay Letourneau and Debra Lafave).
-There have also been cases where an underage male victim of statutory rape was ordered by a judge to pay child support after the woman became pregnant (see Hermesmann v.
+There have also been cases where an underage male who was a victim of statutory rape, was ordered by a judge to pay child support after the woman became pregnant (see Hermesmann v.
 Seyer).

 Myths regarding male victims of rape

 Males are not vulnerable

 By masculine gender socialization, it is thought that males, even younger males, cannot be victims of rape, nor even that they are vulnerable.
 In some societies, it is considered shameful and unmanly if a male child cries, because the male stereotype depicts males as being able to protect themselves, which may not always be the case.
 Young boys may be weaker and vulnerable to perpetrators, who are usually stronger.
 The perpetrators can use whatever they have to abuse the child, including money or other bribes.
 An adult male may also be helpless to fight back, or fearful of doing so.